WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-08-manage-resources-kubernetes.md

 ## Conclusion

 Resource limits should always be set to make sure that a pod can't eat up all the resources of your Kubernetes node.
 Without resource limits set, Kubernetes won't be able to automatically scale your pods using the horizontal pod autoscaler.
-I will show in my next post, how to use it to make your application more resilient and perform better under heavy load.
+I will show in my next post, [Auto-scale in Kubernetes using the Horizontal Pod Autoscaler](/auto-scale-kubernetes-hpa), how to use it to make your application more resilient and perform better under heavy load.

 Resource requests allow you to configure how many resources like CPU and RAM a node has to have available.
 Always make sure that you don't configure too much RAM or CPU, otherwise, your pod will never be scheduled.